Kreuterkeule/FurnitureFuture/DOCUMENTATION.md

 ### 2. Improved User Interface

 - **Mouse Interactions:** Add mouse-based navigation and selection.
-- **Create a Turorial:** create a tutorial, that guides the user through the application.
+- **Create a Tutorial:** create a tutorial, that guides the user through the application.

 ### 3. Optimization